-It is done by Users themselves by entering their data and requesting access permissions on at least one pilotsite application.
+It is done by Users themselves by entering their data and requesting access authorizations on at least one pilot-site application.

-Permissions types
+Authorization types

-There are several permissions types, that are cumulative and closely linked to the pilot-site.
+There are several authorizations types, that are cumulative and closely linked to the pilot-site.
 They depend on the data availability and met-ocean sensors deployed at each pilot-site, that can strongly differ amongst sites.
-The available permission types are:
+The available authorization types are: